vemonet/EmojiMart/README.md

 Modern emoji picker popup app for desktop, based on the [Emoji Mart](https://github.com/missive/emoji-mart) web component.

+* 🍾 Built as a popup: quick invocation with built-in shortcut `Alt+E`, and disappears when not needed, does not stay as a standalone window
+* 💽 Runs in the background, with a system tray icon to invoke or stop the app
+* ⚔️ Cross-platform, can be installed natively on Linux, MacOS, or Windows
+* 🧑‍🚀 Uses modern and popular technologies (JSX for UI, Rust for cross-platform compilation, what else?), making it easier to maintain and build upon in the future
+* 🪶 Light on resources (yet to be proven)

 Built with [Tauri](https://tauri.app/), [Solid JS](https://www.solidjs.com/), [TypeScript](https://www.typescriptlang.org/), and [Vite](https://vitejs.dev/).

-Inspired from [github.com/Simon-Laux/tauri-emoji-mart-app](https://github.com/Simon-Laux/tauri-emoji-mart-app), difference are that we use Solid JS instead of React, the title bar is gone, window size has been improved, and the window pops in the middle of the screen.

 ![Emoji Mart screenshot](https://raw.githubusercontent.com/vemonet/EmojiMart/main/public/screenshot.png)

+> Inspired by [github.com/Simon-Laux/tauri-emoji-mart-app](https://github.com/Simon-Laux/tauri-emoji-mart-app), difference are that we use Solid JS instead of React, and the popup design and performances have been improved.

 ## 📥️ Installation